Xin Xianying: Family background

 Xin Xianying's ancestral home was in Yangzhai County (陽翟縣), Yingchuan Commandery (潁川郡), which is around present-day Yuzhou, Henan.
 Her ancestors were actually from Longxi Commandery (隴西郡; around present-day Dingxi, Gansu), but they migrated to Yingchuan Commandery during the Jianwu era (25–56 CE) of the reign of Emperor Guangwu in the early Eastern Han dynasty.

 Xin Xianying's father, Xin Pi, served as an official under the warlord Cao Cao, who controlled the central government and the figurehead Emperor Xian in the final decades of the Eastern Han dynasty.
 After the fall of the Eastern Han, Xin Pi continued serving in the Cao Wei state during the Three Kingdoms period and his highest appointment was Minister of the Guards (衛尉).
 Xin Xianying had a younger brother, Xin Chang (辛敞), who also served as an official in Wei.

 Xin Xianying married Yang Dan (羊耽), the youngest son of the Eastern Han dynasty official Yang Xu (羊續).
 Yang Dan, who was from Taishan Commandery (泰山郡; around present-day Tai'an, Shandong), served as the Minister of Ceremonies (太常) in the Wei central government.
-Yang Dan's nephews and nieces include Yang Hu and Yang Huiyu (children of his brother Yang Dao).
+Yang Dan's nephews and nieces include Yang Hu and Yang Huiyu (children of his brother Yang Dao); a great-granddaughter was Yang Xianrong (daughter of his grandson Yang Xuanzhi).